Mhtonoy/SpringPrograms/README.md

 - The newly created bean instance is now ready for configuration and initialization.

 # Bean Initialization
-- Once the bean is instantiated, Spring proceeds to configure and initialize it.
+- Once the bean is instantiated, *Spring proceeds to configure and initialize it*.
 - Property values are set using *setters, constructor arguments or field injection*, populating the bean's state.

 # Dependency Injection (DI)